vmwhereqa/qa-challenge-nodejs/README.md

 Requires [Node.js](https://nodejs.org/) to run.

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and devDependencies

 ```sh
 $ yarn